Junior Team Tennis

 #5 – Individual match line defaults will result in full team disqualification. (see Defaults & Withdraws)

-If a team falls below the required 6 players, they may substitute an eligible player from the same league of the same or lower level if approved by the tournament committee.
+If a team falls below the required six players, they may substitute an eligible player from the same league of the same or lower level if approved by the tournament committee.
 Prior to the start of the tournament, if a team cannot meet the minimum six eligible players required, it will forfeit the invitation.
 Every effort will be made to replace the team with one from the same or possibly different area.

-ORDER OF STRENGTH:
+> ORDER OF STRENGTH

 Players must play in the order of strength.
 The order of strength will be recorded via the Team Order of Strength Form (submitted by team manager during registration).
 All players participating must be listed on this form.
 Team match line-ups can be submitted prior to each match as follows: